nolangh/pokemon-test/README.md

-# pokemon-test
+# pokemon

-test pokemon app for school
+Had to start a repo since anja deleted the files I made